 The concepts of ego and alter should leave open whether they concern psychic or social systems . . .
 (Social Systems, p.
 106)

 When Luhmann refers to ego and alter, as in discussions of double contingency, it is easy to assume that he means psychic systems as in interaction systems of two people.
 But ego and alter also refer to other kinds of social systems, including function systems and organizations.
 So in the structural coupling or irritation (perturbation, resonance) between economy and politics, these systems can be considered ego and alter.
 The communication events that occur within each system are doubly contingent.
-In other words these two function systems are “black boxes” to each other, just as two psychic systems are black boxed to each other.
+In other words, these two function systems are “black boxes” to each other, just as two psychic systems are black boxed to each other.
 The economy cannot know what is happening in the political system, and vice-versa, just as one person cannot know what another person is thinking or feeling.
-Each system just make guesses about what is going on in the other system.
+Each system just makes guesses about what is going on in the other system.

 Earlier in Social Systems, Luhmann writes,